Primary

 Stay low in an athletic stance with knees bent—do not stand upright.
 Generate the waves from your whole body, not just your arms.
 The waves should travel all the way to the anchor point; if they die out before reaching it, move closer or reduce your tempo.
 Breathe rhythmically throughout.

-Want Battle Rope Waves in your program?
+See where Battle Rope Waves fits in your weekly plan

 Stand with feet shoulder-width, holding rope ends.